Unpacking Kvothe’s dream in Chapter 18

 Next, Ben is teaching Kvothe about knots and bindings, with “an impossibly complex pattern spread between his fingers.”
 “Any questions?”
 This is a Yllish story knot.
 This is a binding, one that will be made weak by the type of closure (the Lackless family) its maker chose to keep it closed.
 This is a question, a riddle, that a son who bears the blood cannot resist unraveling.
 This is still the snare, it is an impossibly complex web someone has woven to trap that son.

 Next, Arliden is preparing to play his song.
 He leans against a greystone as he and Ben tell Kvothe about waystones.
 “They marked old roads.”
 The questions led us to this waystone.
 The Edema Ruh, Kvothe’s family, have traditions related to these stones.
 These roads can lead to dangerous places.
 An Edema Ruh is finally going to play his song for his Lackless family at the greystone.
 They have been waiting so long.
 Only a fool would deny there is power in the stones.

-Last, we are before double circle of waystones.
+Last, we are before a double circle of waystones.
 We know from DAS that an intact waystone circle is only a single circle and 3 stones forming a gateway.
 This one is special; it is a double circle.
-There is “thick shadow” through the gateway.
+(Or maybe, looking at the Faen Pairs deck, a full circle is normally two layers…) There is “thick shadow” through the gateway.
 Kvothe reaches for it…

 So, to summarize: